PYPARA/notes/docs/learn/Effective JavaScript/Chapter3 - Working with Functions.md

 - ✦ Prefer APIs that accept functions to call rather than strings to eval.

 ## Item 28: Avoid Relying on the toString Method of Functions

+### Things to Remember
+- ✦ JavaScript engines are not required to produce accurate reflections of function source code via toString.
+- ✦ Never rely on precise details of function source, since different engines may produce different results from toString.
+- ✦ The results of toString do not expose the values of local variables stored in a closure.
+- ✦ In general, avoid using toString on functions.

+## Item 29: Avoid Nonstandard Stack Inspection Properties

+### Things to Remember
+- ✦ Avoid the nonstandard arguments.caller and arguments.callee, because they are not reliably portable.
+- ✦ Avoid the nonstandard caller property of functions, because it does not reliably contain complete information about the stack.